-You can make nukazuke using nuka (rice bran starter) or with the special nukazuke sheet we featured in our May Edo Era Nourishing Essentials Care Package.
+You can make nukazuke using nuka (rice bran starter) or with our special nukazuke sheets.

 - Raw vegetables (e.g., Asian or Persian-style cucumbers, carrot, daikon, Chinese or Japanese-style eggplant) cut into chunks if using nuka or one whole vegetable left whole if using the nukazuke sheet